Inedo/inedo-docs/Content/Otter/installation-upgrading/otter-installation-guide.md

 Once your Otter instance is up and running, there isn't a whole lot that you will need to manage or maintain.

  * **Update Otter at least quarterly**; we ship a maintenance release of Otter at least twice a month with bugfixes and low-risk changes.
 However, lots of small, low-risk changes add up over time, so we recommend updating at least once per quarter to minimize the risk of a regression.
+View our [Change Logs](/docs.inedo.com/docs/myinedo/viewing-change-logs) and [Upgrade Guidance](/docs/installation/upgrading#viewing-upgrade-guidance) on MyInedo to learn more.

 * **Routinely [back-up your instance](/docs/installation/backing-up-restoring)** to mitigate the risk of sudden hardware/server problems, as well as to make rolling back to previous versions of Otter easy.